2024-25 Term:

 2023–24 Term:

 Gonzalez v.
-Trevino, 22-1025 (granted Oct.
-13, 2023) (“In Nieves v.
+Trevino, 22-1025 (per curiam, June 20, 2024) (“In Nieves v.
 Bartlett, this Court held that probable cause does not bar a retaliatory arrest claim against a ‘police officer’ when a plaintiff shows ‘that he was arrested when otherwise similarly situated individuals not engaged in the same sort of protected speech had not been.’
 139 S. Ct.
 1715, 1727 (2019). … The questions presented are: 1) Whether the Nieves probable cause exception can be satisfied by objective evidence other than specific examples of arrests that never happened.
-2) Whether the Nieves probable cause rule is limited to individual claims against arresting officers for split-second arrests.”)
+2) Whether the Nieves probable cause rule is limited to individual claims against arresting officers for split-second arrests.”
+The first question is answered yes, and the Fifth Circuit shall reconsider.)
 (ScotusBlog)

 2022–23 Term: